d-roizman/Bellman-Ford-currency-arbitrage/README.md

 # Bellman Ford currency arbitrage detection algorithm

+The Bellman Ford algorithm got famous for solving "quickly" the shortest path problem on directed graphs.
+It's application to currency trading is due to the fact that if there are still "relaxable vertices" on the ajcacency matrix of currency rates, then there is what is called a negative cycle, which represents an arbitrage opportunity.
 This repository contains a Python script to identify arbitrage opportunities in currency trading using the Bellman-Ford algorithm.
 The script fetches current exchange rates and processes them to find profitable arbitrage cycles.

 ## Features